Leafwing-Studios/fop-rules/docs/_WIP-HIDING.md

 The first step is setting up the battlefield properly, to ensure that you have access to appropriate possible hiding places.
 You can become invisible, linger in the shadows by disabling sources of light, create shrouded effects or cause convenient cover to pop into existence.
-Several classes, such as the Shaman, Weaver and Devout have powers that do this effectively, but consumable affixes like _??_ and arms affixes like _??_ are always accesible.
+Several classes, such as the Shaman, Weaver and Devout have powers that do this effectively, but consumable affixes like _??_ and arms affixes like _??_ are always accessible.

 Once you have a place to hide, make sure that you can get to it without getting seen!
 Extra movement, such as from the _fast_ affix or the Dash minor action can make a big difference when you're looking to dive in, strike hard and then vanish back into the shadows.